getgud-io/cpp-getgud-sdk/README.md

 # GetGud C++ SDK
-Getgud C++ SDK allows you to integrate the GetGud platform in your application.
+Getgud C++ SDK allows you to integrate the GetGud platform into your application.
 With the help of Getgud SDK you will be able to send your Game and Match data to Getgud as well as reports and players metadata.

 ## Table of Contents